edgedb/edgedb/docs/intro/quickstart/dynamic.rst

 Dynamic Queries
 ===============

-When updating data, we often want to modify only specific fields while leaving others unchanged.
-For example, we might want to update just the front text of a flashcard or only the description of a deck.
+When updating data, you often want to modify only specific fields while leaving others unchanged.
+For example, you might want to update just the front text of a flashcard or only the description of a deck.
 There are two main approaches to handle these partial updates:

 1. Write a single complex query that conditionally handles optional parameters
 2. Build the query dynamically in the application code based on which fields need updating